deansher/morphics/README.md

 # morphics

-Morphics is a different approach to constructing software.
+Morphics is a different approach to constructing software that makes it more malleable and more evolvable.
 A morphic software component is a stateless hierarchy of pure functions and immutable data.
 The interface to a morphic component is defined by a top-level set of pure functions.
 The implementations of these functions pin down certain aspects of the component's behavior, but they commonly delegate important behavioral decisions to deeper levels of the hierarchy.

 The difference between this approach and a conventional component hierarchy is conceptually subtle but makes a large practical difference.
 A conventional software component implements one specific